LordGrieffing/BirdBot/README.md

 to train this model.

 I may need to train in python instead of CLI.
 Python would let me set up more data manipulation to stretch my data.

+5/7/2025 Update:

+Change of plans No longer is the AI processing going to happen on board.
+Instead I am going to have data sent to an external device.
+New main board is going to be a Raspberry Pi zero 2w.

+Now I need to decide how I am going to transfer data from the BirdBot to the external computer.
+I am thinking radio would be nice but not sure about the logisitics of that.
+A sim card might be a better option.